Alien-Worlds/docs/docs/02- Antelope smart-contracts/02- alien worlds-smart-contracts/Decentralization/03- landratings.md

 This action requires a single parameter to be set for the global minimum land commission.
 The parameter represents a percentage with 2 decimal places as an integer.
 Eg. to set the global minimum to 20% the parameter should 2000.

 For this action to be executed as an MSIG action, the authority of the the MSIG group AND the contract of `awlndratings@landcomm` is required.
 This is due to how the permission is configured on the account and to to make it easy to change later without requiring a smart contract change.
-Here is a sample MSIG proposal to set the minimum to 23% for the Megalos group: https://waxblock.io/msig/ameet.worlds/lndcomgmin
+Here is a sample MSIG proposal to set the minimum to 23% for the Megalos group: https://wax.bloks.io/msig/demo.worlds/lndcomingdem

 ### Set global maximum land commission <BlockExplorerActionLinks contract="awlndratings" action="stgmaxlndcom"/>
 This action requires a single parameter to be set for the global maximum land commission.
 The parameter represents a percentage with 2 decimal places as an integer.
 Eg. to set the global maximum to 83% the parameter should 8300.

 For this action to be executed as an MSIG action, the authority of the the MSIG group AND the contract of `awlndratings@landcomm` is required.
 This is due to how the permission is configured on the account and to to make it easy to change later without requiring a smart contract change.
-Here is a sample MSIG proposal to set the maximum to 83% for the Megalos group: https://waxblock.io/msig/ameet.worlds/lndcomgmax
+Here is a sample MSIG proposal to set the maximum to 83% for the Megalos group: https://wax.bloks.io/msig/demo.worlds/lndcomaxgdem

 ### Set planet minimum land commission <BlockExplorerActionLinks contract="awlndratings" action="setminlndcom"/>
 This action requires the planet to set the minimum for eg. `eyeke.world` and the value minimum land commission.
 The parameter represents a percentage with 2 decimal places as an integer.
 Eg. to set the global minimum to 20% the parameter should 2000.

 For this action to be executed as an MSIG action, only the authority of the the MSIG group is required.
-Here is a sample MSIG proposal to set the minimum to 23% for the eyeke planet group: TODO: add MSIG here
+Here is a sample MSIG proposal to set the minimum to 23% for the eyeke planet group: https://wax.bloks.io/msig/demo.worlds/lndcommindem

 :::note
 the controlling DAO (`eyeke.dac`) is different than the specified planet (`eyeke.world`).
 This is because there is a slight technical separation between the the planet blockchain accocunts and the governing DAO for each planet.
 The `<planet>.world` and `<planet>.dac` patten holds across each planet with the execption of Neri where the dac account is `nerix.dac`